Plastocyanin: Entatic state

-Copper site of Plastocyanin showing the large splitting of the Cu d_{x2-y2} and S_{Cys} d_{xy} orbitals.

-In ordinary copper complexes involved in Cu(I)/Cu(II) redox coupling without a constraining protein environment, their ligand geometry changes significantly, and typically corresponds to the presence of a Jahn-Teller distorting force.
-However, the Jahn-Teller distorting force is not present in plastocyanin due to a large splitting of the d_{x2-y2} and d_{xy} orbitals (See Blue Copper Protein Entatic State).
-Additionally, the structure of plastocyanin exhibits a long Cu(I)-S_{Met} bond (2.9Å) with decreased electron donation strength.
-This bond also shortens the Cu(I)-S_{Cys} bond (2.1Å), increasing its electron donating strength.
-Overall, plastocyanin exhibits a lower reorganization energy due to the entatic state of the protein ligand enforcing the same distorted tetrahedral geometry in both the Cu(II) and Cu(I) oxidation states, enabling it to perform electron transfer at a faster rate.
-The reorganization energy of blue copper proteins such as plastocyanin from 0.7 to 1.2 eV (68-116 kJ/mol) compared to 2.4 eV (232 kJ/mol) in an ordinary copper complex such as [Cu(phen)_{2}]^{2+/+}.

 In the ocean

 Usually, plastocyanin can be found in organisms that contain chlorophyll b and cyanobacteria, as well as algae that contain chlorophyll c.
 Plastocyanin has also been found in the diatom, Thalassiosira oceanica, which can be found in oceanic environments.
 It was surprising to find these organisms containing the protein plastocyanin because the concentration of copper dissolved in the ocean is usually low (between 0.4 – 50 nM).
 However, the concentration of copper in the oceans is comparatively higher compared to the concentrations of other metals such as zinc and iron.
 Other organisms that live in the ocean, such as other phytoplankton species, have adapted to where they do not need as high of concentrations of these low concentration metals (Fe and Zn) to facilitate photosynthesis and grow.